BUS323 Commodity Market Analysis

 Basic International trade

-Students are evaluated on the basis of their term paper together with the performance at the oral examination.
-The latter is based on the syllabus, lectures, the term paper and possibly also the student's blogg.
+Students are evaluated on the basis of their report as well as an oral examination.
+The latter is based on the report, syllabus, lectures and blog.

 Reduction of credits:

 Type of course:

 -Normally, 4 hours per week.
 However, it may be necessary to run some more intensive modules